Jeep Cherokee (XJ): Wagoneer

 A variation on the Cherokee from 1983 until 1990 was the Jeep Wagoneer.
 These were unrelated to the similarly named full-sized Grand Wagoneer models that had carried the Wagoneer name before this point.
-The compact XJ Wagoneer was available initially in two trim levels: the "Wagoneer" and the "Wagoneer Limited" with the "base" Wagoneer version soon discontinued.
+The compact XJ Wagoneer was available initially in two trim levels: the "Wagoneer" or "Wagoneer Base" and the "Wagoneer Limited."
+The "Wagoneer Base" trim was soon discontinued, with its last model year being 1987.
 Both Wagoneers were distinguished from the Cherokee for the 1983 through 1985 model years by a slightly different grille and a smaller "Jeep" emblem offset to the driver's side.
-The single rectangular sealed beam headlamps were changed for 1986 to vertically stacked quad low and high beam headlights with front turn signal lights relocated behind the grille.
-Where the Cherokee tail lights were 50-percent split with a red section above an amber section, the tail lights on Wagoneers had a single red lens.
+The single rectangular sealed beam headlamps were changed for 1986 to vertically stacked quad low and high beam headlights, with front turn signal lights relocated behind the grille.
+Where the Cherokee tail lights were split in half with a red section above an amber section, the tail lights on Wagoneers had a single red lens.
 The Wagoneer Limited came with vinyl wood trim on the sides and cloth seats with leather bolsters.
 "Limited" was embossed on the front seat backs and in the center of the rear seat back.
 The standard equipment list was extensive and included air conditioning, cruise control, power disk brakes, rear window wiper and washer, and adjustable steering wheel.

 Fleet markets

-In the early- to mid-1990s, the Jeep Cherokee started becoming popular for government and police use.
+In the early to mid-1990s, the Jeep Cherokee started becoming popular for government and police use.
 The Cherokee AHB police package was introduced during the 1992 model year.
 Starting in 1996, Jeep released a special version of the XJ Cherokee SE for police and fleet use.
 It featured no interior rear door handles and a revised 190 hp high output version of the 4.0 L "Power-Tech" inline six-cylinder engine.
 The new HO engine replaced the previous 177 hp version of the 4.0 L engine in all installations.

 The Cherokee was also made in right-hand drive format, initially for the United States Postal Service.
 As a spin-off, it allowed Jeep in later years to enter right-hand drive markets — the Cherokee went on sale in both the United Kingdom and Ireland in 1993.
-It was also sold in Japan, but due to the country's strict "Shaken" motor-vehicle inspection laws, many used Japanese-market Cherokees have found their way back to the U.S., for use by rural mail carriers.
+It was also sold in Japan, but due to the country's strict "Shaken" motor-vehicle inspection laws, many used Japanese-market Cherokees have found their way back to the U.S. for use by rural mail carriers.